NC State Extension Publications

 Seedling Diseases

-The members of the Identification and Biology of Seedling Pathogens of Soybean project, funded by the North Central Soybean Research Program and plant pathologists across the United States, have developed ratings for how well fungicide seed treatments control seedling diseases of soybeans in the United States.
-Efficacy ratings for each fungicide active ingredient listed in Table 8-1 were determined by field-testing the materials over multiple years and locations by the members of this group, and include ratings summarized from national fungicide trials published in Plant Disease Management Reports (and formerly Fungicide and Nematicide Tests) by the American Phytopathological Society.
-Each rating is based on the fungicide’s level of disease control, and does not necessarily reflect efficacy of fungicide active ingredient combinations and/or yield increases obtained from applying the active ingredient.
+The members of the Identification and Biology of Seedling Pathogens of Soybean project, funded by the North Central Soybean Research Program (NCSRP), and plant pathologists across the United States have developed ratings for how well fungicide seed treatments control seedling diseases of soybeans in the United States.
+Efficacy ratings for each fungicide active ingredient listed in Table 7-1 were determined by field-testing the materials over multiple years and locations by the members of the pathogens project.
+The table includes ratings summarized from national fungicide trials published in Plant Disease Management Reports (formerly Fungicide and Nematicide Tests) by the American Phytopathological Society.
+Each rating is based on the fungicide’s level of disease control, and does not necessarily reflect efficacy of fungicide active ingredient combinations or yield increases obtained from applying the active ingredient.

-The list includes the most common products available as of the release date of the table.
+The table includes the most common products available at time of publication.
 It is not intended to be a list of all labeled active ingredients and products.
-Additional active ingredients may be available, but have not been evaluated in a manner allowing a rating.
+Additional active ingredients may be available but not evaluated in a manner allowing a rating.
 Additional active ingredients may be included in some products for insect and nematode control; however, only active ingredients for pathogen control are listed and rated.

 Azoxystrobin